autodiff/benchmark/README.md

 make
 ```

-2. Now the benchmarks themselves can be compiled.
+2. Then the benchmarks themselves can be compiled.
 ```zsh
 mkdir -p benchmarking/build && cd benchmarking/build
 cmake ..                                   \